devahuja811/DevBot/README.md

 # DevBot
-Discord Bot for a local server, aims to combine many bot functions into one with easy to use commands
+DevBot is an easy-to-use Discord Bot that helps students access the university directory to look up names of their fellow classmates, play music, and interact with the bot using specific phrases.